vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### Pepperl+Fuchs IO-Link-Master ICE2-8IOL-G65L-V1D

-This device supports connecting IO-Link devices and sensors.
-The configuration via web interface is very easy.
+This device supports IO-Link devices and sensors.
+The configuration via the web interface is easy.

-For the connectivity we can choose between OPC, MQTT and Modbus.
-The nice thing with OPC UA is, that the attribtues of the connected IO-Link-device are reflected in the node structure which makes it super easy to connect and find the the right values during design time.
-The downside is, that IO-link related devices are usually much more expensive.
+For the connectivity, you can choose between OPC, MQTT and Modbus.
+The nice thing with OPC UA is that the attributes of the connected IO-Link device are reflected in the node structure.
+This makes it easy to connect and find the right values during design time.
+The downside is, IO-link-related devices are usually much more expensive.

 Estimated cost: 700-900 EUR